mishushakov/dialogflow-web-v2/README.md

 # Dialogflow for Web *v2*

-What is [Dialogflow](https://dialogflow.com), by the way?

-> Dialogflow lets you build conversational interfaces on top of your products and services by providing a powerful natural language understanding (NLU) engine to process and understand natural language input
+> [Dialogflow](https://dialogflow.com) lets you build conversational interfaces on top of your products and services by providing a powerful natural language understanding (NLU) engine to process and understand natural language input

-This is a unofficial Web Integration for Dialogflow V2, built to support rich responses and make the most out of the Platform available to the Web
+This is a unofficial Web Integration for Dialogflow V2, which supports everything the Platform has to offer

 The development of this project is done by @mishushakov.